brightcove/player-plugins-walkthrough/cheat-sheet.md

   color: #ff0000;
 }
 ```

+You should now see the overlay appear immediately on load of the player content in your [hosted page](http://brightcove.github.io/player-plugins-walkthrough/load-start.html).

 Now change the event your listening for so that it appears at the end and disappears on replay.
 ```javascript